as0bu/vagrant-mesos/README.md

 ## Description
-This Vagrant environment sets up a cluster with 3 masters and 3 slaves running Mesos, Marathon, and Chronos on Ubuntu 14.04.
+This Vagrant environment sets up a cluster with 3 masters and 3 slaves running Mesos, Mesos-DNS, Marathon, and Chronos on Ubuntu 14.04.

 ## What do I need?
 This is working with the current software and versions